AbGuthrie/goquery/README.md

 # Integration

 To support the various features of goquery, your backend will need to support various APIs used to interact with your fleet.
-Not all APIs are needed but there are no redundent APIs (goquery can work without all APIs but will have its functionality diminished).
+Not all APIs are needed but there are no redundant APIs (goquery can work without all APIs but will have its functionality diminished).

 ### Core API

 The following endpoints are required to enable goquery to talk to a host's osquery instance.
-See `goserver/mock_osquery_server.go` for an example inmplementation.
+See `goserver/mock_osquery_server.go` for an example implementation.

 #### checkHost
 Verify a host exists in the fleet.